Symantec Explores Selling Web Certificates Business

 It's destressing the companies like Symantec (and Comodo for that matter) are still in the certificate authority business despite their multiple massive screwups.

+TBH a Cert Authority cannot validate 100% of Certs 100% of the time.
+The issue is, what is the resolution/procedure when the inevitable happens.
+The way to maintain trust when failure happens is, work to solve the issue in a way that designed to restore trust as quickly as possible.

+If a company fudges on their responsibility to save money and hide their culpability, then yeah, I would agree with you.
+But if they go out of their way to solve the problem, and work on making things right, then that exudes trus

-Dispute Not Merely with Google (Score:2)
+Dispute Not Merely with Google (Score:4, Insightful)

 So far this calendar year, Symantec has had at least two failures in its operations, failures that had the possibility of creating significant security vulnerabilities for end-users.
 Mozilla has demanded that Symantec remedy the situation, with Mozilla requiring a clear schedule for implementing the remedies.